 Definition of drug addiction

-Drug addiction, also known as substance use disorder, is said to be the inability to control the use of illegal or legal drugs or medication constantly despite it being harmful to the body of the user.
-It’s actually a brain disorder and disease that affects one’s behavior, organs and brain, which if left untreated can lead to death or can last a lifetime.
+Drug addiction, also known as substance use disorder, is said to be the inability to control the use of illegal or legal drugs or medication constantly, despite it being harmful to the body of the user.
+It’s actually a brain disorder and disease that affects one’s behavior, organs, and brain, which, if left untreated, can lead to death or last a lifetime.

 - Peer pressure: This happens a lot among teenagers and young adults who want to have a sense of belonging in their circle of friends or simply just follow the bad example of their peers.

 - To get high: To some people, using drugs produces a certain pleasure for them, although the pleasure produced differs based on the substance used.
-For example, the use of cocaine makes one feel powerful, energetic, and self-confidence while the use of heroin brings about the feeling of satisfaction and relaxation.
+For example, the use of cocaine makes one feel powerful, energetic, and confident, while the use of heroin brings about a feeling of satisfaction and relaxation.

-- Determination: You have to condition your mind not to give up or relapse no matter what happens.
+- Determination: You have to condition your mind not to give up or relapse, no matter what happens.
 You have to have a strong will to continue the fight, especially when it gets tougher and harder to avoid the use of drugs.
-Go into it knowing that it is not going to be a walk in the park quitting drugs.
+Go into it knowing that it is not going to be a walk in the park to quit drugs.

-- Seeing a physician: Seeing your physician will help you be in the know of the problem and the depth of the problem.
-A physician can also detect when you are having signs of withdrawal, then give you advice on the specific detox treatment needed to help you out.
+- Seeing a physician: Seeing your physician will help you be aware of the problem and its depth.
+A physician can also detect when you are having signs of withdrawal and then give you advice on the specific detox treatment needed to help you out.

-- Enrolling in a rehabilitation center: If you think you can’t be able to cope with the distractions and want to avoid a relapse, get yourself into a rehabilitation center where treatment will be administered to you after your situation has been assessed and examined.
+- Enrolling in a rehabilitation center: If you think you can’t cope with the distractions and want to avoid a relapse, get yourself into a rehabilitation center where treatment will be administered to you after your situation has been assessed and examined.

-- Build/follow a self-care plan: Map out a self-care plan or use the plan already mapped out for you by a treatment center in order to become sober.
+- Build or follow a self-care plan: Map out a self-care plan or use the plan already mapped out for you by a treatment center in order to become sober.
 If you are building the plan by yourself, include things like diet, exercise, hobbies, and meditation in your plan.

-- Know what triggers you: Try to find what your triggers are, and avoid them.
-If you have a friend, family member, place, issues, emotions, or even particular music that triggers you, just try your best to avoid them.
+- Know what triggers you.
+Try to find out what your triggers are and avoid them.
+If you have a friend, family member, place, issue, emotion, or even particular music that triggers you, just try your best to avoid them.

 - Medications: This comes into play if there are any mental health issues and is used to control withdrawal symptoms.
 If you are having mental health issues due to the use of drugs, ask for medication that can help you with that.